sloppyjuicy/cogniassist-docs/docs/Knowledge-FAQs.md

 [Intents]: https://cogniwide.github.io/cogniassist-docs/blog/2020/05/10/create-good-intents-version-1.0.0

-- Your customers can simply enter their queries in the bot, and the bot answers instantly
+- This helps your bot to answer instantly to your customer queries.

 Select **FAQs** <img src="assets\CA_019.png" style="zoom:67%;" />under the **Knowledge** module, it directs you to the **FAQ** screen as shown below.  ![](assets\CA_011.png)